 This was painted in 1865, Moreau broke away from that styles of those around him, reconciling the expression of his own ideas to that of a conceptual and more universal language.
 In later works Moreau took an increasingly abstract approach, moving away from his peers of his time.

-Heading off, Hercules drops by on his old friend Admetus, but on arrival he finds that the house hold is in mourning.
-Ademetus lies, saying that it was the death of someone unimportant, but as Hercules indulges in the hospitality of the house, the servants look in appalled and eventually Ademetus tells Hercules the truth, that his wife has died, but before her time, taking his place.
-Hercules, feeling the pangs of guilt and remorse storms off in to the underworld and battles Thanatos to bring home Ademetus’ wife.
+Heading off, Heracles drops by on his old friend Admetus, but on arrival he finds that the house hold is in mourning.
+Ademetus lies, saying that it was the death of someone unimportant, but as Heracles indulges in the hospitality of the house, the servants look in appalled and eventually Ademetus tells Heracles the truth, that his wife has died, but before her time, taking his place.
+Heracles, feeling the pangs of guilt and remorse storms off in to the underworld and battles Thanatos to bring home Ademetus’ wife.

 So why have I gone in to so much detail over the Greek myth for this particular painting?
 Because to truly get to grips with this picture, you as the audience need to know the facts, which then brings the painting to life.
 We see as the central focal point the 3 horses eating the body of Diomedes.
 His crown fallen to the right foreground of the scene.
 There are dead bodies in the court yard that the scene takes place in, these are victims of the horses and not bodies fallen in battle.

 The horses are adorned with the Royal wears and look violent, while the kings body looks pained and defeated, although at an awkward angle to the horses as his body is flung around by them.

 In the background we see Heracles looking on, sat on the wall.
 Serene and his vision downcast, in rememberance for his friend and lost family.